-- Flux produced by the flow of direct current will be constant.
+- The flux produced by the flow of direct current will be constant.

 Now let us enter into the topic.

-What will really happen when a DC voltage is applied to the transformer primary?
+What will really happen when a DC voltage is applied to the transformer coil?

 Can we get voltage at the secondary side of a transformer when DC voltage is applied?

-No, there will be no output at the secondary side.
-But a sudden spike can be recorded due to initial current inrush and nothing else later.
+No, there will be no output on the secondary side.
+But a sudden spike can be recorded due to the initial current inrush and nothing else later.

-Never connect DC supply to a transformer.
-For testing, current controlled source can be connected.
+Never connect the DC supply to a transformer.
+For testing, the current controlled source can be connected.

-- Why does a transformer not work on dc supply?
+- Why does a transformer not work on a dc supply?

 - If the primary of a transformer were connected to a dc power source

-- Why doesn’t a transformer work with direct current?
+- Why doesn’t a transformer work with the direct current?

 12 thoughts on “What will happen if a DC voltage is applied to a transformer coil?”